13 Tips You Didn’t Learn in Beauty School

 BTC recently had the opportunity to sit in on one of the academy courses—which covered everything from the consultation to layering and graduation techniques to unconventional styling practices.
 Here are a few of the educators’ takes on basic hairdressing principles, as well as some of our favorite aha moments.

-1. On the Consultation
+1. The Consultation

 The worst thing you can do during a consultation is stand behind your chair and use your mirror as a crutch.
 Instead, pull up a chair next to your client, get down on his or her level and make it a personal experience.
 “Ask them what they like and don’t like about their hair,” suggests Kelli.
 “Find out what they do for a living, how often they wash their hair, if they style their hair, etc. Figure out their style and daily routine.”
 Also, pay attention to their body language.
 “Do they hide their face with their hair?
 Are they moving their hair up off their face?
 This will help determine what they want in a style.”

-2. On Cutting Lines into the Hair
+2. Cutting Lines Into Hair

 “Why do we cut straight lines into the hair?” asks Peter.
 “So we can blend them out afterward?
 It doesn’t make any sense!”
 To save time, Peter says, if you’re creating a textured look, point-cut your line from the beginning instead of blunt-cutting and going back in with a texturizing shear.

-3. On Tool Selection
+3. Tool Selection

 Y.S.
 Park combs?
 Great for sectioning—not so much for cutting, says Peter.
 “You’ll always have a notch missing because of the gap in the teeth at the end, and it will mess up your tension.”
 Instead, Peter uses Beuy combs when cutting.
 On that note, Peter says the most important tool when cutting hair isn’t your shears—it’s your comb.
 “I use $120 shears,” says Peter.
 “They’re really basic, but they do the job.
 Because it’s not the blade that does the work when you’re cutting.
 The comb is the most important thing to me.”